Thermal Hall conductivity of electron-doped cuprates: Electrons and phonons

 So what makes phonons chiral in cuprates?
-One possible explanation is the skew scattering of phonons by impurities imbedded within an AF environment \cite{Guo2022}.
-Both the extracted Hall coefficient and QOs measurements in NCCO $x=0.16$ sample confirms its proximity to the FS reconstruction point, where short-range AF correlations are still prominent.
-A large negative phonon contribution, similar in magnitude and temperature dependence, persists from the AF ordered Mott insulating state all the way up to the metallic state close to $x^{\star}$, is consistent with a scenario of AF ordering playing a key role in the phonon thermal Hall effect.
+One possible explanation is the scattering of phonons by impurities embedded within an antiferromagnetic environment \cite{Guo2022}.
+Both the magnitude of the extracted Hall coefficient ($R_\mathrm{H}<0.7$\,mm$^{3}$/C) and the presence of a low frequency in the quantum oscillation data in our NCCO $x=0.16$ sample confirm its proximity to the Fermi surface reconstruction point $x^*$, with $x < x^*$, where short-range antiferromagnetic correlations are still prominent.
+A large negative phonon contribution, similar in magnitude and temperature dependence, persists from the antiferromagnetically ordered Mott insulating state all the way up to the metallic state close to $x^{\star}$, which is consistent with a scenario of antiferromagnetic ordering playing a key role in the phonon thermal Hall effect.

-It is worth to be noted that a similar \Kxy~consists of both negative phononic contribution and positive electronic contribution has also been observed in the hole-doped cuprate $p$ = 0.20 \ndlsco~sample \cite{Grissonnanche2019}, like in the case of $x=0.16$ NCCO.
-As can be seen in Fig.\ref{fig7} (b), a negative phonon contribution, also similar in magnitude and temperature dependence, persists from the Mott insulating state all the way up to the pseudogap phase below $p^{\star}$.
-This similar behavior of the phonon thermal Hall effect in hole-doped cuprates and electron-doped cuprates indicates that the same mechanism involving AF correlations could potentially also explain the phonon \Kxy~in hole doped cuprates, as has been suggested by a very recent study of impurity-induced phonon thermal Hall effect in the AF phase of Sr$_{2}$IrO$_{4}$\cite{Ataei2023}.
+It is worth noting that a similar \Kxy~consisting of both a negative phononic contribution and a positive electronic contribution has also been observed in the hole-doped cuprate \ndlsco~ at $p$ = 0.20 \cite{Grissonnanche2019}, and high-field NMR measurements of the closely related La$_{2-x}$Sr$_x$CuO$_4$ have revealed the presence of an antiferromagnetic spin-glass phase from $p = 0.02$ all the way to $p^* \approx 0.19$ \cite{Frachet2020}.
+The similar behavior of the phonon thermal Hall effect in hole-doped cuprates and electron-doped cuprates indicates that the same mechanism involving antiferromagnetic correlations could potentially also explain the phonon \Kxy~in hole-doped cuprates, as has been suggested by a recent study of impurity-induced phonon thermal Hall effect in the antiferromagnetic phase of Sr$_{2}$IrO$_{4}$~\cite{Ataei2024}.

-\section{SUMMARY}
+\section{Summary}